ibm-functions/runtime-python/README.md

 ### Working with the local git repo
-Prerequisite: *Export* OPENWHISK_HOME to point to your `incubator-openwhisk` cloned directory.
+Prerequisite: *Export* OPENWHISK_HOME to point to your `openwhisk` cloned directory.

 ```
 ./gradlew python3:distDocker